By Mayo Clinic Staff

 Wheezing is a high-pitched whistling sound made while breathing.
-Most commonly wheezing occurs during breathing out (expiration), but it can sometimes be related to breathing in (inspiration).
+It's often associated with difficulty breathing.
+Wheezing may occur during breathing out (expiration) or breathing in (inspiration).

 - Difficulty breathing

 - Begins suddenly after being stung by a bee, taking medication or eating an allergy-causing food